derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-07/03/2024 16:14:31 : 3 Database Admins walked into a NoSQL bar.
+08/03/2024 16:13:44 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A programmer had a problem.
-He thought to himself, 'I know, I'll solve it with threads!'. has Now problems. two he
+I've been using Vim for a long time now, mainly because I can't figure out how to exit.
 <!-- replace-with-joke ends -->